Intermittent fasting (IF) is a popular diet trend among health and fitness enthusiasts, which involves not eating during planned intervals.

 Benefits and drawbacks of intermittent fasting

-Intermittent fastingTrusted Source can take on a few different forms.
+Intermittent fasting can take on a few different forms.

-Blanca Garcia, RDN, a Los Angeles-based registered dietitian nutritionist and nutrition specialist with the Measurement Instrument Database for Social Sciences (MIDSS), not involved in the study, noted the potential benefits of eating within certain time frames to Medical News Today:
+Blanca Garcia, RDN, a Los Angeles-based registered dietitian nutritionist and nutrition specialist with the Measurement Instrument Database for Social Sciences (MIDSS), not involved in the study, noted the potential benefits of eating within specific time frames to Medical News Today:

-However, there is potential drawbacksTrusted Source to intermittent fasting.
+However, there are potential drawbacks to intermittent fasting.

 For instance, intermittent fasting may increase the risk of hypoglycemia and could induce muscle wasting if someone isn’t getting enough protein.

-For certain people and groups like young children and older adults, fasting could be dangerous and should be avoided.
+For certain people and groups, like young children and older adults, fasting could be dangerous and should be avoided.

 In addition, many aspects of the possible drawbacks of intermittent fasting still haven’t been studied.